Euro zone bond yields dip, market torn between COVID-19 caution and reflation

 In the euro area, that upward pull on bond yields from the so-called reflation trade has met resistance as rising coronavirus cases and stringent restrictions weigh on economic growth prospects and boost expectations for European Central Bank stimulus to remain in place for longer.

-Analysts at JPMorgan said bond markets remain caught in a tug of war.
+JPMorgan analysts said bond markets remain caught in a tug of war.

 "The expectation of further fiscal stimulus in the U.S. following the run-off elections result in Georgia, the removal of tail risk with a Brexit deal and the seasonal supply dynamic put pressure to higher long-end yields and to steeper curves," they said in a note.